balaji-kamalesan-au3/Barclaysapp/README.md

         => To sort each column click on column header => To show or remove a column click on option (three vertical dots) in column header and select hide/show columns => MatrialUi Framework used
-        => Included Screenshot
+        => Created Backend Server in Node js to combine the Api's

     If you face any problem during installation please reach me through below details.

-        Email : balajikamalesan96@gmail.com
+        Email : psgayathri.96@gmail.com
-        Mobile : 8838159833

-    You can also find the code in this repo : https://github.com/balaji-kamalesan-au3/EcsSoftwareApp

     Thank you :) Happy Coding